 Faculty are expected to submit grades within 30 days of the exam date or 30 days from the end of the semester if there was no exam.
 Upon receipt, grades are reviewed for compliance with the mandatory grade curves (see AR 4-4.8) and processed.
 Grades are generally posted to individual student records within 48 hours of receipt.
 Students can view their grades and print an unofficial transcript by accessing their Patriot Web account.

 Grade distribution summaries are posted outside the Law Records Office.
 The highest grade in the class is noted (when provided by the instructor) as are any class participation awards.
 These notations are made using the student's exam number.

 Yes, you can view your transcript and grades via PatriotWeb.

 You must provide a copy of the legal document authorizing the name change (i.e. marriage license, court order) to the Law Records Office.
 When the change is made, it will be effective University-wide.

 Yes.
 Please complete a new Employment Form and submit it to the Law Records Office whenever you change employment.

 Students interested in obtaining a Third Year Certificate in Virginia should obtain an application form from the Law Records Office.
 The certificate requires that the student receive a passing grade in the following courses: Civil or Criminal Procedure; Criminal Law; Evidence; and Professional Responsibility.
-Additionally, a student must have completed approximately 2/3 of his/her legal education (59 crs for those graduating with 89 crs).
+Additionally, a student must have completed approximately 2/3 of his/her legal education (59 credits for those graduating with 89 credits).
 Having met all of these requirements, the students may submit an application.
 It generally takes 1-3 weeks for the Certificate to be issued by the State Bar Association in Richmond.

 Students should fill out a request form, providing all relevant information and submit it to the Law Records Office.
 The letter will be prepared and placed in your student mailbox when ready.